rivques/CPyProjectTemplate/README.md

 # CPyProjectTemplate
+Put a description for you r project here!
-A template VS code project for CircuitPython projects that automatically uploads your code to the board when you press F5.
+This repo is a template VS code project for CircuitPython projects that automatically uploads your code to the board when you press F5.
 Requires F5Anything extension.